salsita/react-training/README.md

   * Create and use the customizer which changes the merge strategy for arrays by always choosing the new value.
 Our customizer will take `objValue` and `srcValue` as arguments and return `srcValue` if both arguments are arrays.
 For other types it will return undefined, which indicates no customization.
 * Create the `entities` slice with `createSlice` function
   * Use `EntitiesState` for the state type.
-  * Add an [extra reducer](https://redux-toolkit.js.org/api/createSlice#extrareducers) which updates the entities repository by calling `updateEntities` when the `users/usersLoaded` action is dispatched.
+  * Add an `entitiesUpdated` reducer which updates the entities repository by calling `updateEntities` case reducer.
-    * Use the ["builder callback approach"](https://redux-toolkit.js.org/usage/usage-with-typescript#type-safety-with-extrareducers) to ensure the type safety.
-* Export the `entitiesReducer`
+* Export the `entitiesReducer` and `entitiesActions`.

 ### rootReducer
 Location: `src/modules/root/root-reducer.ts`